sergeiboikov/emis-airflow-docker/README.md

     - `AIRFLOW_GID=0`
 3. Execute the command `docker-compose up` from the root of the project directory.
 4. Navigate to `localhost:8080/admin` to view the Airflow UI (User: `airflow`; Pwd: `airflow`).
-5. Run the pipeline `create_db` for creating the table `public.exchangerates` in the database `currency_db`.
-6. Run the pipeline `seed_rates` for loading historical data of international exchange rates.
-7. Run the pipeline `update_rates` for loading delta data of international exchange rates.

-## DAG Guide

-- `create_db`: Pipeline creates the `currency_db` database and the `public.exchangerates` table that will store data about international exchange rates.
-- `seed_rates`: Pipeline populates historical data about international exchange rates.
-You need to run the pipeline one time.
-- `update_rates`: Pipeline populates delta data about international exchange rates.
-This pipelines is run every 3 hours.

 ## Setup pgAdmin (for validating the result of ETL process)
 1. Navigate to `http://localhost:5050/browser` to view the pgAdmin UI (User: `pgadmin4@pgadmin.org`; Pwd: `admin1234`).